Want to learn how your city can access Citymart's database?

 How Citymart looks at procurement

 At Citymart, public procurement is a process in which goals come first.
 Our software helps municipal governments purchase goods and services by focusing on the problems they are trying to solve.
-Users submit a description of the problems their city is facing, and Citymart’s algorithm compiles a varied list of solutions that can address them in real-time.
+Users submit a description of the problems their city is facing, and Citymart’s algorithm compiles a list of solutions that can help them in real-time.
 Instead of focusing on one product, industry or geographic area, Citymart goes wide.
-When a city logs into the Citymart Opportunity Builder, our software peers into our database of more than 26,000 innovative urban solutions and asks: what kinds of solutions can solve this problem?
+Our software peers into our database of more than 32,000 urban solutions and asks: what kinds of solutions can solve this problem?

 Let’s take the desire of many cities to improve environmental sustainability.
 Many of these projects have one goal in common: to reduce carbon emissions.